 Patchogue Theatre for the Performing Arts

-The Patchogue Theatre for the Performing Arts is one of Long Island’s most historic and vibrant cultural venues.
-Located on Main Street in the heart of Patchogue Village, this fully restored landmark offers a rich blend of history, architecture, and entertainment.
-With a seating capacity of nearly 1,200, the theatre is the largest of its kind in Suffolk County and a cornerstone of the South Shore’s cultural scene.
+The Patchogue Theatre for the Performing Arts is one of Long Island’s best-known historic entertainment venues.
+Located on East Main Street (Montauk Highway) in the heart of Patchogue Village, this restored landmark blends classic architecture, local history, and a busy year-round performance calendar.
+With seating for nearly 1,200 guests, it is among the larger historic theatres in Suffolk County and a major cultural anchor on the South Shore.

 History